0x3654/nginx-3x-ui-subscription-proxy/README.md

 - Added support for subscription statistics aggregation (upload, download, total, expire)
 - Added support for Profile-Title and Profile-Update-Interval headers
+- Fix for luarocks error “main function has more than 65536 constants” by cloning repo and moving files manually

 ## Header Processing

 The proxy processes and aggregates the following headers from 3x-UI servers: